Substance Use & Addiction

 National Center for Innovation in HIV CareOctober 2015

-Review of syringe access service delivery, principles of harm reduction, and models of how programs at community-based organizations have been successful in connecting drug users to HIV screening, prevention, treatment, and care in both urban and rural settings.
+Review of syringe access service delivery, principles of harm reduction, and models of how programs at community-based organizations have been successful.

 This package of training and implementation tools was developed to assist Ryan White and other HIV clinics to integrate buprenorphine programs in primary care settings.